airdrummer/smart-404/README.md

 # Smart 404 for WordPress

 *This is an updated continuation of [Michael Tyson's original plugin](http://atastypixel.com/blog/wordpress/plugins/smart-404/).
-He gave me commit access a looong time ago and I just remembered, so will push a new version with minor fix*

 Save visitors to your WordPress site from unhelpful 404 errors!